Video Lecture

 Q.4

-A thin, metallic spherical shell contains a charge Q on it.
+A thin, metallic spherical shell carries a charge Q on it.
 A point charge q is placed at the center of the shell and another charge q1 is placed outside it as shown in figure.
 All the three charges are positive.
 The force on the charge at the center is

 (a) towards left